cap-js-community/common/README.md

 - Changes to the index of a released entity must be whitelisted (`ReleasedEntityIndexChangeIsNotWhitelisted`)
 - Extending the type of a released element requires whitelisting (`ReleasedElementTypeExtensionIsNotWhitelisted`)
 - Extending the scale or precision of a released element requires whitelisting (`ReleasedElementScalePrecisionExtensionIsNotWhitelisted`)
+- Changing the type of a released element to a compatible type requires whitelisting (`ReleasedElementTypeChangeIsNotWhitelisted`)
 - The new entity is not whitelisted (`NewEntityIsNotWhitelisted`)
 - The new entity element is not whitelisted (`NewEntityElementIsNotWhitelisted`)
 - A new entity element must have a default value if it is not nullable (`NewEntityElementNotNullableDefault`)